Skip to content

 Not every contractor showing two or three warning signs needs to migrate tomorrow.
 A CPA firm specializing in GovCon accounting (like Amerifusion Bookkeeping) addresses several of those gaps without changing platforms.

 Professional configuration of QuickBooks, proper indirect rate tracking in structured workbooks, timekeeping add-ons like Hour Timesheet or ICAT, and outsourced ICS preparation buy time.
 This approach works best for contractors under $5M in revenue with fewer than five active cost-type contracts.
-The annual cost of CPA-managed QuickBooks support typically runs $15,000 to $36,000, less than a platform migration in most cases.
+In our experience, the annual cost of CPA-managed QuickBooks support typically runs $15,000 to $36,000, less than a platform migration in most cases.

-The honest answer: QuickBooks with CPA support is the right call for about 60% of the contractors who think they need Costpoint.
-The other 40% genuinely need to upgrade, and delaying the decision costs more than making it.
+The honest answer: in our experience, the majority of contractors who think they need Costpoint would be better served by QuickBooks with professional support.
+A meaningful minority genuinely need to upgrade, and delaying that decision costs more than making it.

 Frequently Asked Questions